liatrio/devops-bootcamp/docs/3/code-quality_functional-testing.md

     * The link in the bottom right corner of the homepage takes you to [the bootcamp introduction](https://devops-bootcamp.liatr.io/#/1-introduction/overview)
     * The sidebar toggle button properly hides the sidebar

+?> Note: the starter code has Firefox selected as the driver.
+Make sure to either change it or install geckodriver.

 [document](https://raw.githubusercontent.com/PaulDHenson/devops-bootcamp/master/examples/codeQuality/selenium-frame.py ':include :type=code python')

 While these are fairly trivial functional tests, they serve to show in general how they differ from unit tests.